 Adults 1 - 7 Year's Old

-A healthy adult cat should see the vet at least once a year.
-This allows the vet to:
+One should take the healthy adult cats to the vet at least once a year.
+This allows the veterinarian to:

 - Give any necessary vaccinations